 When looking at specific situations, it’s helpful to use the five “Ws” that detectives and journalists ask: who, what, when, where, and why.
 In the case of situations involving people living with dementia , the “why question” is probably the most important, and yet the one that is least asked because people make the assumption that the behaviour is caused by the disease when most often it’s not (see 1) above).
 After the five W’s, gather more information by asking a bunch of “how” questions such as: how much, how often, how long, how many, etc.

 Do what any good detective would do, and walk through what has happened with the players or substitute players step by step in the environment in which the situation occurred.
 See if you can find in the sequence potential causes for what’s happened.
 Try to look at it from the point of view of the person is living with dementia rather than from your own perspective.

 5) Use your senses

 Experience the situation, again from the perspective of the person his living with dementia, using your five senses: sight, sound, touch, smell, taste.
-For example, where the lights too bright?
+For example, were the lights too bright?
 Or too dim?
 Were there bells ringing?
-Alarm sounding?
+Alarms sounding?
 Loud bangs?
 TVs playing violent content?
+Sound and noise are important factors to consider.
 Is it or was that too hot or too cold?
 Was there in the noxious smell and the environment such as bleach or other cleaning material?
 Did the food or water taste bad?
 Is the medication bitter?